ietf-wg-cellar/ebml-specification/specification.markdown

 The use of ASCII corresponds to the types and code already in use, the value is not meant to be visible to the user.

+DocType string values of "matroska" and "webm" are reserved for pre-existing formats.

 ## CELLAR EBML Element ID Registry

 This document creates a new IANA Registry called "CELLAR EBML Element ID Registry".